Linus Health

 about

-Website redesign for Linus Health — a scientific research-based platform for cognitive health monitoring.
-My contribution here was about bringing more clarity and accessibility to the user experience while keeping the visual tone trustworthy and human.
-I designed it in Figma to be built on HubSpot.
+Complete website redesign for Linus Health - a scientific research-based platform for cognitive health monitoring.
+My contribution focused on bringing clarity and accessibility to the user experience while maintaining a trustworthy, human visual tone.
+Designed in Figma, built on HubSpot.

 my part

-UX Research / UI Design / Design System / Production Revisions / QA
+UX Research / UI Design / Design System / Team Training / Production Revisions / QA

 challenges & how we solved them